NLnetLabs/cascade/doc/manual/source/intro.rst

 The other possible DNSSEC validation states are :term:`"secure" <Secure (DNSSEC State)>`, :term:`"insecure" <Insecure (DNSSEC State)>` and :term:`"indeterminate" <Indeterminate (DNSSEC State)>`.

+Variants
+""""""""

+Some operators prefer to combine the role of the :term:`Key Signing Key (KSK)` with that of the :term:`Zone Signing Key (KSK)`.
+In this setup, the DS record points to a so-called :term:`Combined Signing Key (CSK)` that signs all RRsets, not just the DNSKEY RRset.